 - Programming bridge programs that focus on languages such as Python, Java, and C++

-MOOCs (massive open online courses) are an informal supplemental option to augment a student’s background.
-These are online forums in specific subjects complete with fellow students, sample problem sets, and recorded lectures from leading professors.
+MOOCs (massive open online courses) are an informal supplemental option to build your skills.
+These are online classes, often offered by major universities, in specific subjects complete with fellow students, sample problem sets, and recorded lectures from leading professors.
 While not formally recognized for academic credit, MOOCs can be used to bolster personal experience qualifications.
 Subjects covered include data science engineering, programming languages, statistics, and mathematics.

 Earning a Master’s Degree in Data Science